raspberrypilearning/sense-hat-puzzle-box/en/step_15.md

 You'll need to add GPS functionality to your Raspberry Pi.
 This can be done in a number of ways but we used a GPS USB stick like [this one](https://www.amazon.co.uk/Diymall-G-mouse-Glonass-Raspberry-Aviation/dp/B015E2XSSO).

-Ensure you have installed the **pigps** library before continuing.
+Ensure you have installed the **piGPS** library before continuing.

 ### How will the lock work?

 The lock will work as follows:

-- Create a `gps` object which continually checks for GPS data, and it also sets up a list of destination(s) which the user must visit.
+- Create a `gps` object which continually checks for GPS data.
+- Set up a list of destination(s) which the user must visit.
-- Calculates the distance from the first target location
+- Calculate the distance of the Raspberry Pi from the first target location
-- Continually checks the distance to the target location until you are within 10m of it.
-It then tells you whether you are getting closer or farther away.
+- Continually check the distance to the target location until you are within 10m of it.
+It then tells you whether you are getting closer or further away.
-- Finally, once all the target destinations have been visited the program will give indication that the temperature lock is unlocked.
+- Once all the target destinations have been visited the program will give an indication that the location lock is unlocked.